 |7 or more years||0%|

-No inheritance tax is payable if all wealth above the inheritance tax allowance is left to an individual’s spouse or civil partner.
-In addition, if an individual dies and their estate is worth less than the inheritance tax allowance, any remaining allowance can be added to their spouse or civil partner’s allowance, making the maximum possible threshold £1 million per couple if the family home is bequeathed to a child, foster child, stepchild or grandchild.
+Additionally, if an individual dies and their estate is worth less than their tax allowance, any remaining allowance can be added to their spouse or civil partner’s allowance, making the maximum possible threshold up to £1,000,000 per couple if the family home is bequeathed to a child, foster child, stepchild, or grandchild.

-No inheritance tax is payable if all wealth above the inheritance tax allowance is bequeathed to a charity or community amateur sports club.
+On top of this, no inheritance tax is payable if all wealth above their allowance is bequeathed to a charity or community amateur sports club.

 Every individual in the UK has what is known as an annual gift allowance, which means that up to £3,000 worth of assets or cash can be given away each year without being considered for inheritance tax.
-Any excess, unused annual gift allowance can be carried over to the subsequent tax year, but this only happens once: if it is not used in the following tax year then it is lost.
+Any excess wealth is then taxed.

-Some gifts are exempt from being included in the annual gift allowance, allowing them to be gifted without inheritance tax at any time.
-This includes any gift worth £250 or less (to an individual who has not already received a gift from your annual gift allowance).
+However, some gifts are exempt from being included in the annual gift allowance, allowing them to be gifted without any additional payment.
+This includes any of the following gifts:

-Also exempt from the annual gift allowance, in certain circumstances, are gifts from surplus income, which is to say income beyond that required to maintain your usual standard of living.
-This can include regular payments into a child’s savings account or other regular payments such as life insurance premiums for your spouse or civil partner.
-This is a complex area with complex rules, so it’s important that you keep a detailed record of these payments (which must be regular) if you intend to take advantage of this particular mechanism.
-As always, it’s best to consult a qualified professional if at all unsure.
+It’s important to remember that gifting and tax is a complex area with complex rules, so it’s important that you keep a detailed record of gift payments if you intend to take advantage of this particular mechanism.
+As always, it’s best to consult a qualified professional if you’re at all unsure.